 The Semiconductor Diode

-The semiconductor diode is the simplest semiconductor device and can be found in almost any electronic circuit.
-Diodes are manufactured with germanium and silicon (the most common).
-Diodes are composed of two parts, the “N-layer” (cathode) and the “P-layer” (anode) , which are separated by a barrier.
+The semiconductor diode is the simplest semiconductor component and can be found in virtually any electronic circuit.
+Diodes are manufactured in silicon (the most widely used) and germanium versions.

-The diode N-layer has free electrons and the diode P-layer has free holes (absence of electrons).
+The N-type material has free electrons (excess electrons) and the P-type material has free holes (absence or lack of electrons).

-– When a positive voltage is applied to the N-layer and a negative to the P-layer, the electrons in the P-layer are pushed to the N-layer and the holes of the N layer are pushed to the P layer.
-In this case the electrons in the semiconductor don’t move and the electric current doesn´t flow.
+- When a positive voltage is applied to the N side and a negative one to the P side, the electrons on the N side are pushed to the N side and the holes on the P side are pushed to the P side.
+In this case the electrons in the semiconductor do not move and consequently there is no current.